robbedell/palo_alto_poc/README.md

 • Virtual Routers: List router names to add or override defaults (e.g., trust, untrust).
 • Security Rules: Specify zones, source/destination, application, service, action (allow/deny), and any desired tags.

+## New Configuration Items
+• DNS: Configure primary and secondary DNS (defaults: 1.1.1.1, 8.8.8.8).
+• Time Servers: Add one or more NTP/Time servers.
+• Panorama Servers: Specify primary and secondary Panorama hostnames/IPs.

 For more details on what each item represents and best practices for configuration, consult the official Palo Alto Networks documentation:
 - https://docs.paloaltonetworks.com